onsi/ginkgo/index.md

 })
 ```

+> By default, Ginkgo will print out a description for each skipped spec.
+You can suppress this by setting the `--noisySkippings=false` flag.

 Note that `Skip(...)` causes the closure to exit so there is no need to return.

 ### Focused Specs